Anaminus/roblox-library/modules/Bitbuf/README.md

 function Bitbuf.new(size: number?): Buffer
 ```

-new returns a new Buffer *size* bits in length.
-Defaults to a
+new returns a new Buffer *size* bits in length, with the cursor set to
-zero-length buffer.
+0. Defaults to a zero-length buffer.

 # Buffer
 [Buffer]: #user-content-buffer